Blog

 By Jason Taken · Principal, Jaken Finance Group

-Chicago investors face a recurring question on every RT-4 zoned lot: rehab the existing brick or tear down and rebuild?
-In 2026, teardown-rebuild economics win in corridors where land value exceeds rehab value but new vertical rental stock commands premium rents.
+Every RT-4 zoned lot in Chicago forces the same fork: rehab the existing brick or tear down and rebuild?
+In 2026, teardown-rebuild economics win where land value exceeds rehab value but new vertical rental stock commands premium rents — West Ridge, Albany Park, Bridgeport, and Humboldt Park pockets where distressed two-flats trade below replacement cost.

 When teardown beats rehab